 Under the Company's Constitution, the Board can comprise up to nine non-executive Directors.
 The Directors, Chair and Deputy Chair are appointed by Cabinet on the recommendation of the Responsible Minister.
 The term is generally for three years with reappointment for further terms at the discretion of the shareholders.
 The GNS Science Board consisted of six Directors until 31 March 2021.
+Two Board members retired in the 2020/21 financial year.
+Two new Board members were appointed on 1 February 2022.

-Following the retirement of one Director on 31 March 2021, at the end of her term, there were five Directors on the GNS Board.
-A second Director retired at the end of the financial year.
-With the appointment of an interim Audit and Risk Committee Chair from 1 April, the Board considers that it has an appropriate mix of skills, experience and independence to ensure that the Company is governed in a manner that guarantees the interests of shareholders are represented and protected.
+The Board considers that it has an appropriate mix of skills, experience and independence to ensure that the Company is governed in a manner that guarantees the interests of shareholders are represented and protected.

 On appointment, Directors receive guidelines on the shareholders' expectations, which are in addition to the requirements of the Companies Act 1993.
-They have access to online resources that contain key information and documents about the Company, its subsidiaries and their operations.
+They have access to on-line resources that contain key information and documents about the Company, its subsidiaries and their operations.
 New Directors also have the benefit of an induction programme to provide them with an understanding of the Company's business and the markets in which it operates.